zhanhb/haproxy/doc/lua-api/index.rst

   Returns a string describing the mode of the current proxy.

-  :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated
+  :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated proxy.
-    proxy.
-  :returns: a string "tcp", "http", "health" or "unknown"
+  :returns: a string "tcp", "http" or "unknown"

 .. js:function:: Proxy.get_stats(px)